seek4science/seek-documentation/help/user-guide/collections.md

 ---
-title: SEEK User Guide - Collections
+title: Collections
-layout: page
+layout: user-guide-page
+sidebar: userguide
 ---

-# Collections

 A collection is a group of SEEK items that are conceptually related to each other.
 Items within a collection can be ordered.